NikitaBerezhnyj/EchoesOfThePast/README.md

 - [03_visual_guide.md](./docs/03_visual_guide.md) — visual direction and design principles
 - [04_audio_guide.md](./docs/04_audio_guide.md) — audio design principles
 - [05_technical_details.md](./docs/05_technical_details.md) — technical aspects of development
+- [06_non_technical_guide.md](./docs/06_non_technical_guide.md) — documentation for non-technical team members that explains the basics of working with Git, Markdown, and RenPy to simplify interaction with the technical aspects of the project.

 These files contain all the necessary information for understanding the game structure and participating in development.